was3c/was3c/README.md

-## Hello!
+## Hi!
 I'm Wasley! - Welcome to My Information Security Repository 🛡️🔐

 I am **22 years old** and a student of **Information Security**.
 I am deeply passionate about technology and dedicated to **cyber defense**.
 This repository serves as a space where I share my **scripts** and **code** focused on security practices and data protection.